MarioCodes/java-frameworks/README.md

 #### EHCache
 The entities to save, have to implement `Serializable` interface.
 If we don't do that, it'll throw a `NotSerializableException`.
-The config for the several caches are specified in `ehcache.xml`
+The config for the several caches is specified in `ehcache.xml`

 ##### References
 https://spring.io/guides/gs/caching/